 Stomach itchiness is often caused by a minor issue, such as dry skin or an insect bite.
 But if the itchiness persists or occurs with other symptoms, it might be a sign of a more serious condition.

 Learn which conditions can make your belly itch and what to do if you can’t stop scratching.

-Causes of an itchy stomach can be grouped into five main categories:
+Causes of an itchy stomach can be grouped into six main categories: